dazhwu/pydynpd/vignettes/pydynpd.md

 as R, Python, and Julia,

 # Statement of field
-So far, there are several dynamic panel model packages in Stata and R.
+So far, there are several related packages in Stata and R.
 Stata is a commercial software, while existing R packages have some issues.
 For example, in our benchmark test R package panelvar ([@sigmund2021panel]) is more than 100 times slower than xtabond2 ([@roodman2009xtabond2]).
-On the other hand, R package plm ([@croissant2008panel]) takes more than twice as much time as xtabond2, and more importantly it has calculation issue for system GMM.
+On the other hand, R package plm ([@croissant2008panel]) is fast enough, but it has calculation issue for system GMM.
+A third R package, pdynmc, crashed several times in our tests.
 Due to these reasons, R packages above are far less popular than xtabond2, according to citations they have received.